ShadiestGoat/mongosteel/README.md

 ## Limitations

 1. A schema cannot have a property named 'type' and 'required' as those are currently used to identify schema options
-2. No plugins (though the collection property is exposed, so you can do what you want with that one ;))
+2. No plugins (though there are methods, which aren't fully tested and be slightly broken)
 3. Not all methods are implemented (due to some being superior, case and point: `findOneAndDelete` > `deleteOne`), but again the collection property is exposed, you can still call those methods from the mongodb driver

 ## Contributions